-Provides an introduction to the basic forms and syntax of Latin.
-Students learn an introductory history of the ancient Greco-Roman world through the middle stages of the Roman Republic.
+Latin 1 provides an introduction to the forms and syntax of the Latin language.
+Students begin to develop their ability to speak, listen, and write in Latin in addition to gaining an introductory history of the ancient Greek and Roman world through the middle stages of the Roman Republic.
 Readings include passages of historical and mythological interest.
 Text: Minkova and Tunberg, Latin for the New Millennium, Level 1.

-Continues the study of Latin grammar and sentence structure through close reading and composition and begins to introduce students to the prose of Latin authors.
-Students also continue their study of Roman history through the end of the Roman Republic.
-Texts: Minkova and Tunberg, Latin for the New Millenium, Levels 1 and 2.
+Latin 2 continues the study of the oral and written components of Latin grammar and sentence structure through close reading and composition.
+Students are introduced to the prose of Latin authors and begin to encounter unadapted Latin texts, continuing their study of Roman history through the end of the Roman Republic.
+Texts: Minkova and Tunberg, Latin for the New Millennium, Levels 1 and 2.

 PREREQUISITE: ADVANCED STUDY IN LATIN: VERGIL

-A half-credit course that introduces students with backgrounds in both Latin and modern languages to the vocabulary, grammar, and syntax of Attic Greek.
-Students read, in Greek, rudimentary passages, continuous narratives, and selections from the New Testament.
-Text: Balme and Lawall, Athenaze Book 1, or Hansen and Quinn, Greek: An Intensive Course.
+Greek 1 introduces students with backgrounds in both Latin and modern languages to the vocabulary, grammar, and syntax of Attic Greek.
+Students read passages of historical and mythological interest, continuous narratives, and selections from the New Testament.
+Texts: Balme and Lawall, Athenaze Book 1; Hansen and Quinn, Greek: An Intensive Course.

 Prerequisite: Greek 1